The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Anderson Impurity Model

-Curves such as those in Fig.\ \ref{fig:T_K-dist-AAA-crit} can be used to calculate the $\tV$-dependence of various representative values for the $T_K$ distribution.
-One such is the mean $\langle T_K\rangle$, which for a $P(T_K)$ having significant support across many decades of $T_K$ is entirely dominated by the upper end of the range.
+Curves such as those in Fig.\ \ref{fig:T_K-dist-AAA-crit} can be used to calculate the $V$-dependence of various representative values for the $T_K$ distribution.
+One such is the mean $\overline{T_K}$, which for a $P(T_K)$ having significant support across many decades of $T_K$ is entirely dominated by the upper end of the range.
 The mean is thus little affected by our lack of knowledge of $P(T_K)$ for $T_K<T_\KPM$.
-This absence of information does rule out calculating the geometric mean $\exp\langle\ln T_K\rangle$, a quantity that is more strongly affected than the mean by the presence of very low $T_K$ values.
-However, for values of $\tV$ sufficiently large that $F(T_\KPM) < 0.5$, we can instead consider the median $\bar{T}_K$.
-Fig.\ \ref{fig:key-results}(c) shows the variation of $\langle T_K\rangle$ and $\bar{T}_K$ with $1/\tJ_K$.
-For small $\tJ_K$, both measures vary as $J_K^\alpha$, similar to the behavior seen in Fig.\ \ref{fig:key-results}(b) when a impurity couples to a fractal hybridization function.
-However, the fitted exponents $\alpha=1.54$ for $\langle T_K\rangle$ and $4.23$ for $\bar{T}_K$ show that the latter quantity is much more sensitive to changes in the hybridization matrix element.
+This absence of information does rule out calculating the geometric mean $\exp\overline{\ln T_K}$, a quantity that is more strongly affected than the mean by the presence of very low $T_K$ values.
+However, for values of $V$ sufficiently large that $F(T_\KPM) < 0.5$, we can instead consider the median $\text{med}(T_K)$.
+Fig.\ \ref{fig:key-results}(c) shows the variation of $\overline{T_K}$ and $\text{med}(T_K)$ with $1/J_K$.
+For $J_K\ll 2t$, both measures vary as $J_K^\alpha$, similar to the behavior seen in Fig.\ \ref{fig:key-results}(b) when a impurity couples to a fractal hybridization function.
+However, the fitted exponents $\alpha=1.54$ for $\overline{T_K}$ and $4.23$ for $\text{med}(T_K)$ show that the latter quantity is much more sensitive to changes in the hybridization matrix element.
 Moreover, the presence of a tail towards vanishing $T_K$ as seen in $F(T_K)$, strongly affects the median and not the mean.
-Equation \eqref{eq:T_K-vs-J} can be applied to convert $\alpha$ values to effective fractal dimensions $D_F=1-1/\alpha=0.35$ and $0.76$ for $\langle T_K\rangle$ and $\bar{T}_K$, respectively.
-However, we do not have the exact map between the power law in the $\bar{T}_K$ and the negative values in the thermodynamics, shown as the red dashed lines in Fig.\ \ref{fig:S-AAA-crit-various-V}.
-Note that these effective fractal dimensions contain not only geometric self-similarity, but also probability measures from critical wave functions, as well as statistics from random locations, which cannot be fully characterized by the original definition of fractal dimension.
+Equation \eqref{eq:T_K-vs-J} can be applied to convert $\alpha$ values to effective fractal dimensions $D_F=1-1/\alpha=0.35$ and $0.76$ for $\overline{T_K}$ and $\text{med}(T_K)$, respectively.
+However, the impurity entropy in Fig.\ \ref{fig:S-AAA-crit-various-V} appears to approach neither the fractal strong-coupling average value $S_\imp = -0.90$ expected for $D_F = 0.35$ nor its $D_F = 0.76$ counterpart $S_\imp = -0.33$ (red dashed line in Fig.\ \ref{fig:S-AAA-crit-various-V}).
+These effective $D_F$ values reflect not only geometric self-similarity, but also probability measures from critical wave functions, as well as statistics from random locations, that cannot be fully characterized by the original definition of a fractal dimension.